Written By

 Exposure to silica dust isn’t just a concern in the United States.
 Countries all over the world are facing rising cases of silicosis, with many of those diagnosed seeking justice from their legal systems.

-Lawsuits are being filed against manufacturers that provided unsafe working conditions that led to workers developing this serious lung disease.
+Lawsuits are being filed against manufacturers that provided unsafe working conditions, leading to workers developing this serious lung disease.

 Construction firm John Holland Group experiences legal challenges as union workers petition the Australian courts for justice in a known safety breach and the illegal action of preventing the Australian Workers' Union from monitoring silica dust levels on job sites.